BIODIVERSITY

 5. Restoring the surrounding ecosystem in collaboration with the community, academics, and professionals.

-This document presents a comprehensive report detailing the diverse range of [flora] and [fauna] biodiversity in the vicinity of the operational area of the Martabe Gold Mine from 2019 to June 2023.
+This report provides a detailed account of the diverse flora and fauna biodiversity within the operational area of the Martabe Gold Mine from 2020 to June 2024.
 For the complete Biodiversity Report, [click here].

-Additionally, we provide data from the 2019-2023 [Absolute Biodiversity Table], summarizing key accomplishments of the biodiversity conservation program.
+Additionally, we present data from the 2020-2024 [Absolute Biodiversity Table], summarizing the key achievements of the biodiversity conservation program.

 ESTABLISHMENT OF A BIODIVERSITY CONSERVATION AREA